pylipp/financeager/README.md

 Click the "File saving" tab:
 You can specify a file name to save the current sheet to.
 You can also set if you want Financeager to autosave at exit.
+### Search for entry
+Click the "Search" button (magnifying glass icon) in the toolbar or type CTRL-F. Enter a word you want to look for.
+If you click the button to the right, the table below will list all entries that match your request.
+You can specify the categories that the pattern is looked up in.
+Also, clicking on the header of the table will sort the entries accordingly.
 ### Show about
 Click the "About" button (question mark icon) in the toolbar or type CTRL-A. A popup glorifying me will be displayed.